How to Increase Sales by Encouraging Mobile Spending

 As we continue throughout this guide, you’ll see how new customers will automatically be more attracted to your business and willing to spend if you have an app available.

 Focus on speed and performance

-Whether users are accessing your mobile website or mobile app, there is one thing in common for both of these platforms.
-It’s got to be fast.
+Whether users are accessing your mobile website or mobile app, there is one thing they both need to have: they have to be fast.

-Research shows that ecommerce sites lose of half of their traffic if the page doesn’t load in less than three seconds.
-74% of people will abandon a mobile page if it takes five seconds to load.
+Research shows ecommerce sites lose half of their traffic if the page doesn’t load in less than three seconds.
+Worse, 74% of people will abandon a mobile page if it takes five seconds to load.

-A slow mobile page loading time is one of the fastest ways to kill your conversion rates.
+Having a slow mobile page is one of the fastest ways to kill your conversion rates.
 You can’t expect to increase sales if that’s happening.

 But on the flip side, high speed results in higher conversions and more sales.